-For UHF radios the channel elements, CE1 and CE102 is used for a transmitter.
-Part numbers are KXN1039A and NLE6972A respectively.
+For UHF only the channel elements, CE1 and CE102 is used for this project.
 CE1 is referred to as the "LO" (Local Oscillator).
 CE102 is referred to as the "offset".
-For receive only radios, CE1 is used.
+For receive only CE1 is used.
+For transmit both are used.
 Further explanation may be in order here: